Windows 8 is nearly here!

 Additional:

-A tablet or monitor that supports multi-touch
+To use touch A tablet or monitor that supports multi-touch

 To access the Windows Store and to download and run apps An active internet connection and a screen resolution of at least 1024 x 768 pixels